Hole By Hole

 Hole 12: 442/427/379/298 – Par 4

 One of the more difficult tee shots on the course awaits you at number 12.
 The downhill drive must be threaded between hazards on each side of the fairway.
 An iron off the tee to avoid the hazards is not a good option considering the length of the hole.
-The uphill second shot is a challenge because of the large change in elevation.
+The uphill second shot is a challenge because of the large change in elevation and blind approach, you may want to think about going up a club to reach the green in two.
 The fairway cross bunkers look daunting but they are 50 yards short of the green giving you plenty of room to carry them.
 Balls landing short will generally stay below the green.
 The front part of the green is fairly steep requiring long pitch shots.

 Hole 13: 350/305/259/237 – Par 4